-Children prefer amoxicillin to phenoxymethylpenicillins, a preference likely related to taste (36), which may partly explain the prescribing pattern.
+Children prefer amoxicillin to phenoxymethylpenicillins, a preference likely related to taste,36 which may partly explain the prescribing pattern.
 This pattern is of some concern.
-Unwarranted use of broad spectrum antibiotics promotes the emergence of multi resistant bacteria in the community, now recognised as a worldwide challenge (2,3,7,37-42).
-Thus, adherence to restrictive prescribing practice with respect to indication and choice of drug is of outmost importance.
-Of note, in otitis media, tonsillitis and pneumonia, comprising the vast majority of diagnoses for which antibiotic treatment is indicated in children, narrow-spectrum penicillin is the best choice both in terms of microbiological efficacy and ecological considerations (43).
+Unwarranted use of broad-spectrum antibiotics promotes the emergence of multiresistant bacteria in the community, now recognized as a worldwide challenge.^{2,3,7,37-42} Thus, adherence to restrictive prescribing practice with respect to indication and choice of drug is of outmost importance.
+Of note, in otitis media, tonsillitis and pneumonia, comprising the vast majority of diagnoses for which antibiotic treatment is indicated in children, narrow-spectrum penicillin is the best choice both in terms of microbiological efficacy and ecological considerations.43 guidelines suggesting this combination in cases of initial treatment failure from around 2007.33

-A substantial increase in prescribing rate of amoxicillin and clavulanic acid is apparent (figure 4); this concurs with treatment guidelines suggesting this combination in cases of initial treatment failure from around 2007 (33).
+A substantial increase in prescribing rate of amoxicillin and clavulanic acid is apparent (Fig. 4); this concurs with treatment